LHC-DMWG/DMWG-couplingScan-code/README.md

 ## Usage examples

 See simple working examples for different input data types in the `test` repository.
 These all refer to and test based on the four nominal parameter scenarios from the DMWG ( Phys.Dark Univ.
 27 (2020) 100365), translating existing limits back and forth between them.

-TODO paste here the text from the appendix.